-I think own culture and identity has evolved, but it’s been a hugely important part of our DNA.
+I think our own culture and identity have evolved, but it’s been a hugely important part of our DNA.
 We were always clear that we wanted to have fun along the way, and that would be integral to the journey.

 What I maybe didn’t realize was doing that means people come to work happy, and they go beyond to deliver amazing results in the process.
 It wasn’t something that we worked out as a strategy, but it would have been an incredible piece of advice to have been given!

 I’ve definitely taken note of that.
 So if there was one positive thing you would say to someone to inspire and empower them, what would it be?

 In terms of the day-to-day running of your business, do things the way you want to do them.
 If you were building a rollercoaster in your back garden, it would fundamentally need to work, but you’d also make sure it was enjoyable to ride.

 It’s the same with your business – you’re going to be there a long time, and there’ll be ups and downs, but you need to have fun doing it.
 The things that keep me awake at night, the stress, the worries that I have — I wouldn’t swap any of it.

 What great points, thank you!
 What future life goals do you want to personally achieve and what one piece of advice would you say to someone who is about to start a business?

 I now want to build a roller coaster in my garden!
 I think anyone starting a business has to accept that it’s hard work, you’ll endure sleepless nights and be under pressure to make decisions.
 However, you have to find a way to enjoy that, you have to make sure that the journey is fun — both for yourself as well as those around you.